 So we experimented with a few other ideas, including under the footpads.

 We were very skeptical about putting them under the board, because, obviously, we didn't see them lasting 8 minutes under there unless they're built like a tank.
 We taped some batteries under the footpads for a test, and got to work researching how we would create steel armored housings that were light and cheap enough.

 But the batteries *did* last 8 minutes.
 Before we knew it the 8 minutes had become 8 days.
 And then, 8 months.
 Not only did the batteries survive just fine with only a few scratches on them, but after all these months of riding this way, we noticed with the batteries down there the feel of the ride was improved (see next question).

 In summary, if your first impression of our housing location is, "that thing wouldn't last 8 minutes under there", we totally understand, and recommend riding one around for 8 months.

 Q: How will the additional weight affect my ride?

 The stock onewheel's center of gravity is around a couple inches behind and slightly above the center of the wheel.
-Two-X ends up moving it less than an inch forward toward the center, and drops it by over a quarter inch down, such that it ends up below the axle.
-Our understanding of weight in vehicles tells us this should improve the ride, stability, control, and indeed, the safety of the board.
+Two-X ends up moving it a bit forward toward the center, and also downward such that it is now beneath the axle center.
+Our understanding of weight in vehicles tells us this should improve the ride, stability, and control.

 The Two-X feels more stable and in-control to ride, and this is part of the reason why.

-Q: Are the skid housings weather resistant?
+Q: Are the housings weather resistant?
 What if I ride thru a puddle?

 Go read the "Notes on Weatherproofing" section on the Installation page.
 You do *not* want any water to get into your battery box.